justincasher/justincasher.github.io/articles/Infinity-categories/Infinity-categories.md

 }
 </style>
 <br>
-**Abstract.** &nbsp; This is a collection of notes I am creating for a reading group on infinity categories and higher algebra at Indiana University in the spring of 2024.
+**Abstract.** &nbsp; This is a collection of notes I am creating for a reading group on $ \infty $-categories and higher algebra at Indiana University in the spring of 2024.